dalesgit/dalesgit.github.io/relg101-s17/101-s17-week4a-orig.md

 --

 ## Religious Myth:
 - A story that **sets up a world by describing ultimate reality and its relationship to humanity**.
-Myths seek to explain the ultimate meaning of the universe (cosmos) and our existence, its ultimate origins, destiny, order (or disorder) and relationships.  - Purpose = **revelation of the nature of the sacred**, the universe, and human nature.
+Myths seek to explain the ultimate meaning of the universe (cosmos) and our existence, its ultimate origins, destiny, order (or disorder) and relationships.
+Purpose = revelation of the nature of the sacred, the universe, and human nature.
 In short, “How does reality makes sense in light of the sacred?"
 - Myths seek to **narrate or reveal a transcendent reality** and its relation to ordinary reality.
 Mythic time transcends ordinary time.
 Mythic events transcend “empirically observable" events.
 - They **do not seek to record simply what happened** in ordinary reality.
 They do not aim at empirical or scientific truth (that can be tested via experiments).

-Note:
+--

 - Rather myths **represent the collective experience and wisdom of a community over time** concerning the deepest meaning of reality and the ultimate frame of reference for understanding it expressed in the most powerful and fundamental forms of human language—stories conveyed via imaginative, poetic language (exaggeration = frequent vehicle because ordinary language inadequate).
 A myth is like a pair of glasses or framework through which people “image" or see the world.
   - Note Well: For one who believes that there is no ultimate meaning to our world, no transcendent reality, or that there is only our immediate experience as known empirically, myths are false or do not exist.